cbcrg/unistrap/README.md

 	--out_dir	Output directory

-	--in_tree	The tree in newick format for which the shootstrap support values will be estimated (default: Shootstrap-NF estimates the tree having the most supported tree topology, across the different trees relsulting from the different MSA replicates)
+	--in_tree	The tree in newick format for which the unistrap support values will be estimated (default: Unistrap-NF estimates the tree having the most supported tree topology, across the different trees relsulting from the different MSA replicates)

 	--rep_num	The number of MSA replicates to be produced (default: 100)